 - the access you need to your premises

-- the skills and knowledge your staff have that you need to run your business
+- the staff skills and knowledge you need to run your business

 - external stakeholders you rely on or who rely on you

-- the impact of ceasing to perform critical business activities
+- the impact of not carrying out critical business activities

 - how long your business can survive without performing these activities

-As part of your business impact analysis, you should assign recovery time objectives to each activity to help determine your basic recovery requirements.
-The recovery time objective is the time from when an incident happens to the time that the critical business activity must be fully operational in order to avoid damage to your business.
+As part of your business impact analysis, you should assign a ‘recovery time objective’ to each activity.
+This is the time from an incident happening to the time that the critical business activity must be fully operational to avoid damage to your business.

 Why have business continuity plans?

-- ensure critical elements of the business can continue to operate during a disruption
+- to ensure critical elements of the business can continue to operate during a disruption

-- maintain public and customer confidence in the businesses ability to cope with adverse circumstance
+- to maintain public and customer confidence in the business's ability to cope with adverse circumstance

-- potentially save on costs by planning ahead
+- to potentially save on costs by planning ahead

-- protect the interests of staff, suppliers and customers
+- to protect the interests of staff, suppliers and customers

-- restore business as usual as quickly as possible after an incident
+- to restore 'business as usual' as quickly as possible

-- identify roles and responsibilities for key staff
+- to establish roles and responsibilities for key staff and your business

 What should your business continuity plan contain?